cyshen11/finance-chatbot/README.md

 2. Answer Generation:

-   - Combine retrieved snippets with OpenAI's model(gpt-4o-mini) to generate a response.
+   - Combine retrieved snippets with LLM model to generate a response.

 3. Response Delivery:
    - Present results in the frontend.